 When a user chooses a shipping option, the shipping option changed algorithm runs.

-is an EventHandler
+onshippingoptionchange is an EventHandler for an

-Event
+Event named shippingoptionchange.

-are created with the internal slots in
+Instances of PaymentRequest are created with the internal slots in

 the following table:

-Internal Slot | Description (non-normative) |
+| Internal Slot | Description (non-normative) |

-[[\methodData]] | The methodData supplied to the constructor. |
+| [[\methodData]] | The methodData supplied to the constructor. |

-[[\details]] |
+| [[\details]] |

 The current PaymentDetails for the payment request initially

-supplied to the constructor and then updated with calls to updateWith .
+supplied to the constructor and then updated with calls to updateWith.

 |

-[[\options]] | The PaymentOptions supplied to the constructor. |
+| [[\options]] | The PaymentOptions supplied to the constructor. |

-[[\state]] | The current state of the payment request. |
+| [[\state]] | The current state of the payment request. |

-[[\updating]] |
+| [[\updating]] |

 true is there is a pending updateWith call to update